Cross-Resonant Gates in Hybrid Fluxonium-Transmon Systems: Applications of fluxonium-transmon cnot gates

 Another proposed use case for $CX_{\alpha}$ gates is to perform parity checks between F1 and F2 that are measured via the transmon.
 Following the strategy of keeping T in state $\ket{0}$ before the operation, we can construct the parity check process as the product of $CX_1$ and $CX_2$ gates: $PC_{\alpha \beta} = CX_\beta \cdot CX_\alpha$.
 We continue indexing as $\ket{i_T j_{\rm{F} \alpha} k_{\rm{F} \beta}}$ for generality unless otherwise stated.
 Using ideal $CX_\alpha$ and $CX_\beta$ gates, evolution of the parity check sequence follows

 with $\theta_{ij}=0$.
 While preserving coherence within even or odd sectors, we can relax the phase equality requirement to less stringent conditions $\theta_{00}=\theta_{11}$, and $\theta_{01}=\theta_{10}$.
-But even the latter conditions can be lifted by applying additional $R_z$ gates to correct the differences $\theta_{00}-\theta_{11}$ and $\theta_{01}-\theta_{10}$ conditioned on the result of parity readout.
+But even the latter conditions can be lifted by applying additional $R_Z$ gates to correct the differences $\theta_{00}-\theta_{11}$ and $\theta_{01}-\theta_{10}$ conditioned on the result of parity readout.
 For numerical simulations, we use $CX_\alpha$ gates that have already been phase corrected using the previously discussed two-step optimization.
 The parity check evolution operator in the computation subspace is characterized by the matrix elements $\bra{i'j'k'} U_{\rm PC} \ket{ijk}$.
+To establish informative parity check fidelity metrics, we separate the dynamics of even and odd initial fluxonium states.
 For the even fluxonium configuration, we can define a $2\times 2$ matrix that does not change the transmon state or the fluxonium parity as